 New Zealand’s public service is made up of the government departments responsible for serving the government of the day.
 They provide government with advice and deliver services to the public.
-These government departments are listed in the first schedule to the State Sector Act 1988.
+These government departments are listed in the second schedule to the Public Service Act 2020.
 Each department is headed by a chief executive who answers to a government minister for that department’s performance.
 In turn, the minister must account to Parliament for the departments he or she is responsible for.

 The exact number of departments has varied over time as different governments reformed the public service.
-In February 2011 there were 32 departments.
-The term ‘public service’ is usually used to refer to those employed in these 32 core government institutions (most have ‘ministry’ or ‘department’ in their name).
+In December 2020 there were 32 departments.
+The term ‘public servant’ is usually used to refer to those employed in these 32 core government institutions (most have ‘ministry’ or ‘department’ in their name).

 In 2011 the wider state sector also included roughly 2,800 Crown entities (including some 2,600 school boards of trustees and 20 district health boards), 17 state-owned enterprises, three officers of Parliament and the Reserve Bank of New Zealand.
-More broadly still, the public sector includes the 85 city, district and regional councils that make up local government.
+More broadly still, the public sector included the 85 city, district and regional councils that made up local government.

 In the early days of the New Zealand government it was not unusual for civil servants in separate departments to receive different pay for doing the same or similar work.
 Sometimes they were not even fully paid.
-In 1844 the government announced that civil servants earning more than £80 (around $8,000 in 2010 terms) a year would only be paid part of their salary, with payment of the remainder depending on the state of the colony’s finances at the end of the year.
+In 1844 the government announced that civil servants earning more than £80 (around $10,000 in 2020 values) a year would only be paid part of their salary, with payment of the remainder depending on the state of the colony’s finances at the end of the year.

 By the end of 1840 there were 15 civil service departments, all based in Auckland, which employed a total of 39 men.
 The governor of the colony personally controlled the civil service.